PAIR-code/what-if-tool/website/src/learn/tutorials/custom-prediction.md

 ### Extra Outputs

-Lastly, custom prediction functions can return arbitrary prediction-time information for each datapoint.
+Custom prediction functions can return arbitrary prediction-time information for each datapoint.
 This can be useful in the case that you can calculate an additional metric per-datapoint at prediction time and wish to display it in the What-If Tool.
 One example of this could be a score calculated for each datapoint at prediction time for how similar each datapoint is to some anchor datapoint or concept, according to the internals of the model (see the [TCAV](https://arxiv.org/abs/1711.11279) paper for one example of such a metric).
 To do so, have the custom prediction function return a dictionary, where the predictions list is stored under the key `predictions`, as described in the previous section.
 Any other metric can be included by adding an additional key (this key will be used to display the metric) to the dictionary, and having its value be a list with one entry for each datapoint provided to the custom prediction function.
 The list entry should be a single number or string for display in the tool.

 Any returned metrics will be listed in the datapoint viewer in the Datapoint Editor, just like the feature values area, and also usable for creating charts in the datapoints visualization, and for slicing datapoints in the Performance workspace.